darkodujicIU/movieApp/README.md

 # DOWNLOAD LINK FOR NODE.JS ON WINDOWS: ( https://nodejs.org/dist/v16.13.0/node-v16.13.0-x64.msi )

 # INSTALATION - RUNNING IT LIVE:
-After you have downloaded the project and installed NODE:
+After you have downloaded the project and installed NODE 16.13.0:
 * NPM INSTALL
 * NPM START